Analog-Digital Quantum Computing with Quantum Annealing Processors

-After the desired analog evolution time, measurement is realized by rapidly quenching the detector qubits to $s^\text{detector}=1$ and then measuring the (flux) state of the detector qubit, or equivalently its magnetization.
+After the desired analog evolution time, measurement is realized by rapidly quenching the detector qubits to $s^\text{detector}=1$ and then measuring each detector qubit’s flux state, equivalently its magnetization.
 During this quench, each detector qubit becomes strongly coupled to its corresponding target qubit, enabling readout of the target state in a programmable basis.